 Don’t change your website interface too often

 For the first 6 months to a year after website set-up, be sure not to change it, this will give familiarity to the visitors of your page and create what is known as a ‘brand’ to them.

 I truly hope this article was useful in helping you understand some of the basic principles on creating a successful website.
-If you have any questions or would like to add some principles of your own that aren’t listed here please use the comment box below!
+If you have any questions or would like to add some principles of your own that aren’t listed here please use my contact page!